Mathematical Discovery 2

 - Semester 2 - 2015

-1. To provide students with a firm foundation for later studies in algebra and analysis, the two main branches of mathematics.
+1. Demonstrate a firm foundation for later studies in algebra and analysis, the two main branches of mathematics.

-2. To reinforce students' understanding of high school mathematics by developing a more rigorous approach.
+2. Demonstrate understanding of high school mathematics by developing a more rigorous approach.

-3. To develop students' capacity for effective reasoning, and their ability to use their mathematical skills elsewhere.
+3. Demonstrate effective reasoning, and be able to use their mathematical skills elsewhere.

 - Sequences and series.